austin-vu1017/COVID-19-Deaths-and-Infections-Data-Analysis/README.md

-# Data-Cleaning-with-SQL
+# Data-Exploration,-Cleaning,-and-Visualization-Project-1

 ## Information

 The project was inspired and taken as material from YouTuber AlexTheAnalyst for the purpose as learning material.
-The codes will be redone and used as reference to start other projects of data cleaning for various datasets.
+The codes will be redone and used as reference for other projects of that follows the same data analysis process.

 ## Tools and Language